Make a personal injury claim early – but do not negotiate until you are ready.

 Information is power in negotiations

-You should know that the insurance company will have gathered information to use against you such as your claim history (prior accidents), your previous medical treatment, and anything else that may be used to make you look bad.
-Most personal injury victims do not realize the extent of information about them that is available to the insurance companies in this digital world.
+You should know that the insurance company will have gathered information to use against you, such as your claim history (prior accidents), your previous medical treatment, and anything else that may be used to make you look bad.
+Most personal injury victims do not realize the extent of information about them that is available to insurance companies in this digital world.

 Acceptance of liability does not equal a fair offer.

-One technique that is utilized every day by insurance companies is after a claim is opened they will communicate to the victim that they are “accepting liability”.
-This leads the injured person to believe that the insurance company will then be making a reasonable offer of settlement for their claim.
+One technique that is utilized every day by insurance companies is after a claim is opened, they will communicate to the victim that they are “accepting liability.”
+This leads the injured person to believe that the insurance company will make a reasonable settlement offer for their claim.
 Assuming “accepting liability” means a fair offer is forthcoming is a big mistake.

-Insurance adjusters know that by telling the claimant that they are accepting liability, there’s a much higher chance that the injured will not take the steps necessary to protect their claim such as retaining a qualified personal injury attorney or doing the investigation that is usually needed.
+Insurance adjusters know that by telling the claimant that they are accepting liability, there’s a much higher chance that the injured will not take the steps necessary to protect their claim, such as retaining a qualified personal injury attorney or doing the investigation usually needed.

 It is usually right after the subject of money comes up from a claim where the insurance carrier “accepted liability” or “accepted responsibility” that the victim understands they need an attorney.
 Because they get a lowball offer.
 Unfortunately, in many cases, the injured have taken steps that hurt their case before they realize they need a lawyer.
 Read about the top 10 tricks for car accident victims.

 Insurance companies do not fear a lawsuit.

-Insurance companies are in the business of handling claims and that necessarily involves litigation.
-While an insurance company would prefer to settle a clear liability claim early, they will do so only if it is in their best interest to do so.
-In other words, they will pay today less than they may have to pay later on.
+Insurance companies are in the business of handling claims, and that necessarily involves litigation.
+While an insurance company would prefer to settle a clear liability claim early, they will do so only if it is in their best interest.
+In other words, they will pay less today than they may have to pay later.